nimrod-cohen/form-validator/README.md

 * Phone fields
 and will not submit the form unless all fields pass validity checks.

+### Dependencies
+the Form Validator relies on jQuery's existence on page.

 ### How to use:

-Link your page to the form-validator.js script and then deploy the script below at the bottom of your page, above the </body> tag.
+Link your page to the form-validator.js script and then deploy the script below at the bottom of your page, above the &lt;/body&gt; tag.

         var options = {
             forms: [{  /* notice the array, you can assign several forms */